Does Tile Need an Underlayment?

 As with FHCU, each type of underlayment has its own set of materials and requires specific installation methods.

-There are various ways to create a strong underlayment for a tile installation over concrete slabs or wood subfloors.
+There are various ways the responsible party, such as your general contractor or tile installation contractor, can create a strong underlayment for a tile installation over concrete slabs or wood subfloors.

-For the best possible results, it is imperative that tile installers get as close as possible to industry standards for floor flatness.
+For the best possible results, it is imperative that the responsible party get as close as possible to industry standards for floor flatness.
 Concrete slabs can be flattened by grinding down high spots, using floor patches to fill in small low spots, or using a traditional mud bed to float the whole floor.
-Depending on the size of the tile, a contractor may fail to meet industry standards for floor flatness if they are off by as little as one sixteenth of an inch.
+Depending on the size of the tile, the responsible party may fail to meet industry standards for floor flatness if they are off by as little as one sixteenth of an inch.
 FHCUs are a great way to achieve a precise level of flatness.

 If a concrete slab has any cracks, it is best practice to use a crack isolation membrane or an uncoupling membrane to help minimize the chances of the crack transferring through the tile.
 However, if the slab has cracks that have vertical movement where one side of the crack becomes higher than the other, no underlayment will stop the tile or grout from cracking.